edenartlab/docs/docs/guides/concepts.md

 ### Selecting your training set

-All you need to train a concept is a selection of images.
+All you need to train a concept is a few images.
 The number of images can vary a lot depending on what you are trying to learn.
-For a face or object, 3-10 images is usually enough, but you can include hundreds or even thousands of images to capture a more diverse style.
+For a face or object, 4-10 images is usually enough, but you can include hundreds or even thousands of images to capture a more diverse style.

-In general, the choice of dataset impacts the quality and accuracy of the concept immensely.
-With practice you will develop an intuition for how different dataset qualities affect your results.
-If you're unsatisfied with your results, you should experiment with the selection of the training images before adjusting the settings.
+In general, the choice of the training images is the biggest factor determining the quality and accuracy of the concept.
+With practice you can develop an intuition for how different dataset qualities affect your results.
+If you're unsatisfied with your results, try a different selection of training images before adjusting the settings.

 Some suggestions and tips for choosing training images:

 - **Selective diversity**: If you're trying to learn a specific face or object, your training images should feature the target consistently, and maximize the variance of everything you're *not* trying to learn.
 For example, if you have several images of a person whose face you are trying to learn, and they are wearing a green shirt in all of the images, the concept is more likely to include the green shirt.
 It helps to capture the target in different poses, from different angles, and with different lighting conditions or facial expressions.
-Similarly, if you want to learn a artistic style or aesthetic, you should have a selection of works which is diverse with respect to all the features you're *not* trying to learn (e.g. content, layout, color palettes, etc), while being consistent with respect to the features you are trying to learn (the "style").
+Similarly, if you want to learn an artistic style or aesthetic, you should have a selection of works which is diverse with respect to all the features you're *not* trying to learn (e.g. content, layout, color palettes, etc), while being consistent with respect to the features you are trying to learn (the "style").

 Some additional guidelines that you should almost always follow:

-- **High resolution**: Images that are at least 1000x1000 pixels are best quality.
-Below 700 or 800 pixels is not recommended.
+- **High resolution**: Images that are at least 768x768 pixels are best quality.
+Below that is not recommended as your concept might learn and adopt the low quality of the training images.
 - **Center-cropped**: The concept trainer will automatically crop your images to the center square.
 Avoid placing your the target subject outside of that square.
 - **Prominence**: For faces and objects, aim to feature the target object prominently in the image.

 ### (Optional) Including your own prompts

 Concepts are trained on a set of images and their corresponding prompts.
-By default, the concept trainer produces these prompts for you automatically, extracting them from the images and rephrasing them to all contain a reference to the concept name.

-You may optionally upload your own prompts along with the training images, overriding this behavior.
+By default, the concept trainer tries to produce these prompts for you automatically.
+However, in some cases you may want to prompt your concept in a very specific way, for this, you may optionally upload your own prompts along with the training images, overriding this behavior.

 To do this, create a set of text files whose names match the images (e.g. `1.txt` for `1.jpg`, `image2.txt` for `image2.png`, etc) and which contain the prompt you want to use for the corresponding image.

-:::tip
-Make sure all the training prompts contain the concept name, otherwise you'll lack the ability to refer to it in your prompts!
-:::tip

 ### Training parameters

 The following parameters are required:

 * **Training images**: You may upload image files (jpg, png, or webm) directly or upload zip files containing images.
-You may optionally upload your own prompts for the training images by zipping the images together with a set of text files whose names match the images.
+You may optionally upload your own prompts for the training images by zipping the images together with a set of text files whose names match the images (see above).
 You may upload up to 10 files, and each file must be below 100MB.
 * **Concept name**: This is how you refer to the concept in prompts.
-You do not need to version   Names are not required to be unique.
+You do not need to version since names are not required to be unique.
 * **Training mode**: There are three available modes: object, face, and style.
 The mode is used to call upon trainer templates that are optimized for these three categories.
 Faces refer to human faces, objects are for all other "things" (including non-human faces), and styles refer to abstract style characteristics common to all the training images.

 The following parameters are optional, and rarely need to be changed:

 * **Train steps**: This refers to how long to finetune the model with your dataset.
 More steps should lead to fitting your concept more accurately, but too many steps may overfit your concept, leading to poor proptability and generalization, as well as visual artifacts.
 * **Random flip**: This setting doubles the number of training samples by randomly flipping each image horizontally.
 This should generally be on unless the subject has a specific horizontal orientation which cannot appear mirrored, for example text or logos.
-It is sometimes better to not flip faces.
+Flipping is always automatically disabled when training in face mode.
 * **LoRA rank**: The dimension/size of the LoRAs.
 Higher values allow more 'capacity' for the model to learn and can be more succesful for complex or diverse objects or styles.
 But they are more likely to overfit on small image sets and there are diminishing returns.
 * **Train resolution** : Image resolution used for training.
 If your training resolution is much lower than the resolution you create with, the concept will appear smaller inside a larger image and will often have repeating artifacts like multiple noses or copies of the same face.
 Training at lower resolutions (e.g. 768) can be useful if you want to learn a face but want to prompt it in settings where the face is only a small part of the image.
 Using init_images with rough shape composition can be very helpful in this scenario.